SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Methodology

 Finally, we integrate the outcome-driven branches and the adaptive weights into an overall objective over the dataset $\mathcal{D}$.
 The overall SCOPE loss $\mathcal{J}_{\text{SCOPE}}$ is formulated as:

+The group-level normalization stabilizes adaptive updates across prompts of varying difficulty.
+A formal analysis is provided in Appendix \ref{appendix:norm}.
 Within this framework, SCOPE adaptively calibrates supervision signals at the group level: it reinforces the student's boundary capabilities on valid paths, while distilling only informative corrections from the teacher on flawed ones.